CleveritDemo/copilot-react-native/README.md

 Demonstrate the impact of GitHub Copilot in enhancing agility and accelerating the development process within a React Native project.
 Highlight how Copilot can efficiently generate key components and provide intelligent suggestions for libraries that can help address specific challenges.

 # ✅ Specific Objectives:
-&check; Create a React Native (Expo) project from scratch with the help of GitHub Copilot.
-Demonstrate how Copilot simplifies the setup process, guiding you through the creation of a new React Native project using Expo, and streamlining initial configurations.

 &check; Build a functional CRUD application to create, read, update, and delete data from an API with the assistance of GitHub Copilot.
 Show how Copilot enhances the development process by generating files that simulate a database or by offering intelligent recommendations on the best libraries to use for specific tasks.

 &check; Write and execute tests with the help of GitHub Copilot.
 Highlight how Copilot facilitates the creation of unit tests, ensuring code reliability and correctness, while streamlining the overall testing process.